ManikMaity/Fylo-Dark-Theme-Landing-Page/README.md

 # Fylo-Dark-Theme-Landing-Page
-Fylo dark theme landing page is the fronendmentor challenge website which I codded after my sem - 4 exam break to hone my html and CSS skills and this is the last website I build only using HTML and CSS.
-I am going to learn JavaScript.
+Fylo dark theme landing page is the fronendmentor challenge website which I codded after my sem - 4 exam break to hone my html and CSS skills and this is the last website I build only using HTML and pure CSS.
+I am going to learn Tailwind.

 <hr>